This twist on a classic Southern pie will have you begging for seconds! Buttermilk Sweet Potato Pie is sweet, citrusy and surprisingly easy to make!

 Prepare a 9 inch pie plate with pie dough.

-In a mixer, food processor, blender or a bowl, combine all the filling ingredients and whisk until smooth.
+In a large bowl, combine all the filling ingredients and whisk until smooth.

 Chill pie until ready to serve.